General Education Program (College Core Curriculum)

 Students unsure of their proficiency in any area other than ASL should consult with the Chair of the Department of Modern Languages & Literatures.

 Only the completion of a 115, 116, SPAN 120/121 or ASL course will earn credit hours; all other options will fulfill this category but earn 0 credit hours.

 Transfer students may receive credit in categories 1 through 11 of the General Education Program for similar courses taken at other colleges or approved advanced placement courses and exams.
 Any course approved for the SUNY General Education Requirements from a SUNY college or university will be accepted as a course in the corresponding Fredonia General Education Category.

-Questions pertaining to the General Education Program may be directed to Dr. Melinda Karnes, Associate Provost for Curriculum & Academic Support at (716) 673-3717.
+Questions pertaining to the General Education Program may be directed to the Associate Provost for Curriculum, Assessment, and Academic Support, 810 Maytum Hall, (716) 673-3717.
 More information on the General Education Program can be found on the general education web page at http://www.fredonia.edu/department/gened or by emailing email@example.com.